mlabs-haskell/doc-drive-cardano-components/docs/examples/simpleTx.md

 ## Sign a simple transaction

 Signing a transaction means basically just providing the required witnesses.
-In our case, to execute the `cardano-cli transaction sign` command we need to provide the balanced transaction body and a `SigningKey PaymentKey` (the one associated to the `VerificationKey PaymentKey` that was used to build the address where the funds are spent from)
+In our case, to execute the `cardano-cli transaction sign` command we need to provide the balanced transaction body and a `SigningKey PaymentKey` (the one associated to the `VerificationKey PaymentKey` that was used to build the address where the funds are spent from).

-The key witness is calculated by applying the `makeShelleyKeyWitness` function to these two arguments.
+The key witness is calculated by applying the `makeShelleyKeyWitness` function to these two arguments (transaction body and signing key).
 And signing the transaction is then straightforward:

 `signedTx = makeSignedTransaction allKeyWits txbody`

 where allKeyWits is, in our case, a list of just the one key witness.

-under the hood, signing a transaction looks like this:
+Under the hood, signing a transaction looks like this:

 ``` haskell
 \wsk ->